baggiogi/data_driven_control/README.md

 > G. Baggio, D. S. Bassett, F. Pasqualetti "Data-Driven Control of Complex Networks", Submitted, 2020.

-- The folder `synthetic` contains the Matlab functions and scripts for computing optimal data-driven controls and for comparing the performance of model based and data-driven controls for synthetic data.
+- The folder `synthetic` contains the Matlab functions and scripts for computing optimal data-driven controls and for comparing the performance of model-based and data-driven controls in synthetic experimental settings.

 - The folder `fMRI` contains the code for computing optimal data-driven controls from task-based fMRI data.